1. Who we are?

 3. What is our legal basis for collecting and using your personal information?

 We will only use your personal data when the law allows us to.
 Most commonly we will use your personal data where it is necessary for our legitimate interests.
-Our legitimate business interest is in conducting and managing our business to enable us to give you the best services, and to provide you with the best and most secure experience when using our digital services.
+Our legitimate business interest is in conducting and managing our business as a family law firm to enable us to give you the best services, and to provide you with the best and most secure experience when using our digital services.
 We make sure that we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).

 4. How do we use your personal information?